jayrajroshan/Articles/PoA.md

     mkdir 1node 2node gen boot

 First we want to create some accounts which we will use to interact with the network.
 Since we are using PoA, we'll need some accounts which are allowed to sign initially.
 We will create an account in Node 1 and store all the data for that account in folder 1node and another in Node 2 and the store the data in 2node.
-We will use geth to make the account.
-In the terminal, enter:
+We will use geth to create the accounts.
+Replace 'your-directory' with the directory where you have stored the folder and in the terminal, enter:

     geth --datadir /your-directory/blockchain/data/1node account new